Windy, wet or worse – full weather and waste guide

 Wet and windy weather can affect kerbside collections and recycling sites.
-Please find below our advice on weather and waste, including dealing with high winds to prevent your waste become a mess down your street.
-Until your waste is collected, it remains your responsibility..
+Please find below our advice on weather and waste, including dealing with high winds to prevent your waste becoming a mess down your street.
+Until your waste is collected, it remains your responsibility.

 High winds, rain, ice and snow can all hamper kerbside collections, and with landfill costing Somerset families £12.2m this year, it is a good time to “box clever” to save money, recycle more and waste less:

-•In bad weather, check forecasts, fill containers carefully, weigh down loose materials, and – if possible – leave in a visible but sheltered spot so recycling and refuse does not create a mess.
+•In bad weather, check forecasts, fill containers carefully, weigh down loose materials, stack boxes with the locked food waste bin on top, and – if possible – leave in a visible but sheltered spot so recycling and refuse does not create a mess.
 Your waste remains your responsibility until it is collected.
 Except for textiles, clothes or shoes (keep dry in plastic bags, not black sacks), wet recycling is not a problem.
 In severe weather, services may be delayed or suspended; check the Somerset Waste Partnership website for latest news.

 •Do not put anything that could be recycled – bottles, cans, card, paper and more, from clothes to foil – into your refuse bin or black sacks.

 •Put waste food in its kerbside container (never in your refuse bin) for recycling into clean power via the Somerset anaerobic digestion plant; do not dump it in costly and polluting landfill to decay for decades.

 •If there are delays to paid-for garden waste collections, options include home composting, taking garden waste to any open recycling site, or storing materials.

 •Check when recycling sites are open near your routes to work or leisure.